 Andrew Linden is a Seattle native who grew up attending Ingraham High School and serving food at a local residential care facility.
 Mr. Linden graduated from Knox College in 2016 and received his J.D. from Lewis & Clark Law School in 2019.
-He is a member of the Oregon and Washington State Bar.
+He is a member of the Washington State Bar.

 During law school, Mr. Linden dedicated his time to serving the community by donating over 1,200 hours of pro bono legal work to non-profit family law firms and by raising money to fund law student internships for a variety of charitable causes.
 He also served as an associate editor for Animal Law, a law review at Lewis & Clark, and received the Pro Bono Challenge Award from the Oregon State Bar for his dedication to helping others.
 After law school, Mr. Linden ventured north to Alaska where he spent a year serving as a judicial clerk for the Honorable Judge Earl Peterson of the Fairbanks Superior Court.